 A/B test your new (and existing) strategies and maintain a record of past results and benchmarks to add to your proprietary knowledge base.

 Gather data about your customers’ behavior and feedback and generate customized reports using your Ongage analytics dashboard to uncover the best methods for communicating with them and adding value to their shopping experience.

 With the right tools and strategies, you can turn many missed sales into more revenue for your brand.

-Continue your journey to better KPIs with Ongage
+Continue your cart abandonment journey to better KPIs with Ongage

 Abandoned cart emails are just one of many methods successful businesses use to stay in touch and engage with their customers and subscribers.
 The Ongage blog is chock-full of additional tips and advice to take your email marketing strategy to new heights.

 For example, this article about calls to action includes design and copy tips that will help you get the most out of these messages.
-And you won’t want to miss this guide to hyper-personalization at scale.
+And you won’t want to miss this guide to email personalization at scale.